 - Maintain a grade point average of at least 2.00 in all course work completed through Furman.

 - Complete the Cultural Life Program (CLP) requirement.

 - Complete a major field of study of at least eight courses for the Bachelor of Arts or the Bachelor of Science degree or a major of at least thirteen courses for the Bachelor of Music degree.

-- Submit an application for graduation to the Registrar.
+- Submit an application for graduation.

 The bachelor’s degree may also be conferred on a student pursuing a professional degree (engineering) who began undergraduate study at Furman and who meets the following criteria:

 - Attain approval of the planned degree program by the chair of the sponsoring academic department.

 - Successfully complete at least 96 credits that contribute to the Furman bachelor’s degree before beginning course work elsewhere, including all general education requirements.